The Daddy Date, and Other Sacred Spaces

 As our kids get older, a lot of things may start to place themselves between them and their family.
 Their social circle extends ever further beyond their home and their siblings.
-They want to participate in new activities, take on new experiences, explore ever-widening territory, identify and hone their skills, talents and interests.
+They want to participate in new activities, take on new experiences, explore the ever-widening territory, identify and hone their skills, talents, and interests.
 All of these things are good and healthy and help our kids to establish their own identities.
 But this can make it harder for us as parents to maintain that connection that used to seem more natural.
 Just as we discover about making and keeping adult friends, it becomes work.

-“For the first time in history young people are turning for instruction, modeling, and guidance not to mothers, fathers, teachers, and other responsible adults but to people whom nature never intended to place in a parenting role—their own peers.
+“For the first time in history, young people are turning for instruction, modeling, and guidance not to mothers, fathers, teachers, and other responsible adults but to people whom nature never intended to place in a parenting role—their own peers.
 They are not manageable, teachable, or maturing because they no longer take their cues from adults.
 Instead, children are being brought up by immature persons who cannot possibly guide them to maturity.
 They are being brought up by each other.”

-This phenomenon is termed by the authors peer orientation.
+This phenomenon is termed by the author’s peer orientation.
 We want our kids, in the common parlance, to be socialized, to have experiences with a variety of people and to accept and honor differences among them.
-But we place them in a variety of situations—otherwise valuable and necessary settings such as public school, extracurricular activities, sports teams, camps—in which they are more likely to be influenced by people their own age, and as a result they may not be getting the adult guidance they need in order to grow and extend their skills and knowledge.
+But we place them in a variety of situations—otherwise valuable and necessary settings such as public school, extracurricular activities, sports teams, camps—in which they are more likely to be influenced by people their own age, and as a result, they may not be getting the adult guidance they need in order to grow and extend their skills and knowledge.
 And of course, parents are feeling this disconnect most strongly.

 What can we do about this?
-We are busy as well, and often find that to be in the same place in the same time with our kids is a rare and precious commodity.
+We are busy as well and often find that to be in the same place in the same time with our kids is a rare and precious commodity.

 - Eating together, if at all possible, is one of the most basic and powerful ways that families can maintain that bond.
 For many families, in which parents work or go to school at different times, and kids are busy with their own activities, this is not always manageable.
-But even to set aside one night a week in which the whole family gathers together for a meal can forge a connection that runs through whatever changes may occur.
+But even setting aside one night a week in which the whole family gathers together for a meal can forge a connection that runs through whatever changes may occur.

 - Family meetings are another valuable way to set aside time that strengthens family bonds.
 This can be accomplished in any number of ways, and can work according to each family’s needs; daily, weekly, monthly, quarterly, even yearly.
 They can be as structured or as informal as you like, and incorporate Powerpoint, a whiteboard, a piece of notebook paper, or…not.
 The Nurturing Parenting program has some good resources on how to start and manage family meetings.